bcomnes/node-handbook/README.md

 Do take breaks and try to build something interesting.
 Even if you fail, you will learn something.
 Publishing your experiments feels good and creates breadcrumbs for others to learn from.

 Don't go at it alone.
-Get in touch with your local javascript and node community and make friends.
+Be open to companions along the way.
+Offer collaborative opportunity to others who may be seeking similar experience, and try to be willing to offer help and contributions to others when it seems appropriate and useful to both parties.

 Don't live near anyone?

 ![](http://bret.io/media/ownyourgram.com/igiRHQt1.jpg)

 There is a vibrant and active community that is on-line at all hours of the day so you can remain isolated but still be connected with thousands of people.
-Skip ahead to [#community](https://github.com/bcomnes/node-learnbook#community) to find your way into the node community.
+Skip ahead to [#community](https://github.com/bcomnes/node-learnbook#community) to find possible avenues of interest, and places where you might meet other like minded people.

 # Getting started.

 Before we get started, we need to be somewhat prepared to face what lies ahead.
-In order to communicate with the local populous you need to learn how to speak javascript.
+In order to communicate with the local populous you need to learn how to speak and think javascript.

 ## [Javascript for Cats](http://jsforcats.com)
 If your a cat, like to have fun or learn like a cat, this will teach you the basics of javascript.